-- Looking at another student's paper during an assessment or communicating in any way with anyone other than the test administrator/faculty/proctor - Using unauthorized materials and/or devices in the preparation of any assignments or the taking of any tests or examinations - Having in the immediate testing area materials or devices not expressly authorized by the test administrator - Accepting or providing unauthorized assistance in the preparation of assignments or the taking of any tests and examinations - Submitting as your work essays, term papers, lab reports, or other projects that others have prepared - Obtaining, possessing, or gaining knowledge or answers to a current test or assignment before it has been distributed to the class and without the knowledge and consent of the instructor; - Gaining, without authorization, access to the work of another student.
-For example, accessing the computer file of another student) - Plagiarizing (presenting as one's own the ideas, data, and/or works of another) - Inventing data or information in the preparation of assignments except when such invention is expressly authorized - Violating supplementary academic honesty codes adopted and approved in individual divisions of the College and distributed to students within those divisions result.
+• Looking at another student's paper during an assessment or communicating in any way with anyone other than the test administrator/faculty/proctor

+- Using unauthorized materials and/or devices in the preparation of any assignments or the taking of any tests or examinations - Having in the immediate testing area materials or devices not expressly authorized by the test administrator - Accepting or providing unauthorized assistance in the preparation of assignments or the taking of any tests and examinations - Submitting as your work essays, term papers, lab reports, or other projects that others have prepared - Obtaining, possessing, or gaining knowledge or answers to a current test or assignment before it has been distributed to the class and without the knowledge and consent of the instructor; - Gaining, without authorization, access to the work of another student.
+For example, accessing the computer file of another student) - Plagiarizing (presenting as one's own the ideas, data, and/or works of another) - Inventing data or information in the preparation of assignments except when such invention is expressly authorized - Violating supplementary academic honesty codes adopted and approved in individual divisions of the College and distributed to students within those divisions

+If the incident is referred to the Dean of Students, suspension or expulsion from the college may result.
 These "Standards of Conduct" apply to all students regardless of their learning mode, including distance education students.
 If an instructor determines that a student has cheated on an exam or has committed plagiarism, a grade of zero "0" will be assigned for that exam or assignment.
 Further disciplinary action will be taken at the discretion of the Dean of Students.
 Tests may not be duplicated in any form, including but not limited to handwritten, photocopy, video, or tape recording.
 Portable electronic devices, including cameras, iPods, PDAs, Smart Watches, or cell phones, must not be visible during exams or scheduled exam reviews.
 Cell phones must be turned off or set to silent mode.
 Electronic devices should not be in the student's possession during testing.